 6. Upgrade your nutrition and supplements

 Your mind runs well when your neurons signal one another quickly.
 Getting high quality fats from foods like XCT oil, avocado, chocolate, grass-fed beef, and wild-caught fish can help your neurons communicate efficiently.
 You should also avoid foods that promote inflammation or harbor toxins can protect you from mental fatigue.
 Some supplements, like vitamin D, can also upgrade your brain.
+(We recommend Just Thrive’s Vitamin K2-7 Plus D3 because these two vitamins work hand in hand for optimal health and proper calcium utilization.)

 When it comes to work, less can be more.
 If you feel tired all day and your work quality is suffering, try taking some time for yourself.
 You might find that you get more done and stress yourself out less.